The Best 10 Days in Costa Rica Itinerary

 La Salle Natural Science Museum

 The La Salle Natural Science Museum is an excellent introduction to all the wildlife that is indigenous to Costa Rica.
-They have 7 sections including: birds, entomology (study of insects), malacology (study of the Mollusca- snails, slugs, octopus, etc.), mammals, minerals and rocks, palaeontology (study of prehistoric species), as well as a section on fish and reptiles.
+They have seven sections, including birds (entomology), the study of insects (malacology), the study of the Mollusca- snails, slugs, octopus, etc., mammals, minerals and rocks (paleontology), and prehistoric species.
+There is also a section on fish and reptiles.

 Not only does the museum teach you about the past, but it shows visitors the importance of what is going on in nature now and why it is crucial for the future.